MicrosoftDocs/PowerShell-Docs/reference/4.0/PSWorkflow/About/about_Foreach-Parallel.md

 statement, but the variable that represents the current item `$<item>` is defined in the `ForEach -Parallel` statement.

-The `ForEach -Parallel` construct is different from the ForEach keyword and the Parallel keyword.
-The ForEach keyword processes the items in the collection in sequence.
-The Parallel keyword runs commands in a script block in parallel.
-You can enclose a Parallel script block in a ForEach -Parallel script block.
+The `ForEach -Parallel` construct is different from the `ForEach` keyword and the **Parallel** parameter.
+The `ForEach` keyword processes the items in the collection in sequence.
+The **Parallel** parameter runs commands in a script block in parallel.
+You can enclose a Parallel script block in a `ForEach -Parallel` script block.

-The target computers in a workflow, such as those specified by the PSComputerName workflow common parameter, are always processed in parallel.
+The target computers in a workflow, such as those specified by the **PSComputerName** workflow common parameter, are always processed in parallel.
 You do not need to specify the `ForEach -Parallel` keyword for this purpose.

 ### EXAMPLES

-The following workflow contains a `ForEach -Parallel` statement that processes the disks that the Get-Disk activity gets.
+The following workflow contains a `ForEach -Parallel` statement that processes the disks that the `Get-Disk` activity gets.
 The commands in the `ForEach -Parallel` script block run sequentially, but they run on the disks in parallel.
 The disks might be processed concurrently and in any order.